MISCELLANEOUS

 Central Committee members are to represent Section XI at all appropriate NYSPHSAA meetings and are to reflect the attitude and concerns of Section XI on matters that affect Section XI at the local and state level.

-IV.
+III.
 Exceptional Senior Contests

 Section XI will not grant approval for exceptional senior contests.
 (May 1994)

-V. Medical Waivers
+IV.
+Medical Waivers

 Medical Waivers for NYSPHSAA Regulation: